Uniqueness of the zeta transformation in operator K-theory: K-theory with -coefficients

 for $m, n \geq 2$.
-We omit defining these as they will not be relevant.
+We omit these as they will not be relevant here.
 K-theory with $\Z/n\Z$-coefficients always admits $n$-torsion.
 This may be recovered from \cite{Schochet}.
 We provide a slightly different, albeit short, proof.

 \begin{prop} For every integer $n\geq 2$ and any $\mathrm{C}^\ast$-algebra $A$, the groups $K_0(A; \Z/n\Z)$ and $K_1(A; \Z/n\Z)$ have $n$-torsion. \end{prop}